eschutte/assign1_3420-001/UseCases.md

 Manager recives inacurate or invalid licence and/or vulnerability information.

 ## Trigger:
-manager identifies or uploads project information to which license and vulnerability information is provided.
+Manager identifies or uploads project information to which license and vulnerability information is provided.